 Visit the MRC LID website for full details of all areas and projects available.

-These four studentship awards are available on the 3.5 year PhD programme for candidates with relevant Master’s or equivalent training.
+These nine studentship awards are available on the 3.5 year PhD programme for candidates with relevant Master’s or equivalent training.
 Successful candidates will benefit from specialised research training, personal mentorship and cohort activities that are provided through the MRC LID DTP.

 The MRC LID Studentship covers tuition fees at the Home/EU rate, an annual stipend at the current MRC rate with London weighting, and a generous allowance for research consumables and conference travel.